astrovm/astrovm.github.io/content/blog/half-life.md

 - you probably will kill life by accident
 - your boss will run away if something really bad happens
 - the government will not save you and you shouldn't trust them
-- an individual can have real impact on the world, so you are important
+- an individual can have real impact in the world, so you are important
 - the world is chaotic and many events are not planned
 - nobody is really sure about what's going on
 - don't expect someone to tell you what you have to do, think, try and break stuff